Dolores Cannon: Writer

 Cannon wrote general articles for newspapers and magazines.
 She worked as a stringer for the Northwest Arkansas Times for ten years.
 However, because of the fringe nature of her hypnotherapy work, Cannon was unable to find a publisher for her research in the 1970s and 1980s.
 It took nine years for her to find a publisher for her first book.
 In 1992, she formed Ozark Mountain Publishing which published the works of Cannon and others who wrote about New Age subject matter.

 Her first published book was the three-volume Conversations with Nostradamus which contained the translation of almost 1,000 prophecies that she claimed to have obtained during past life regression sessions and "direct psychic contact" with Nostradamus.
 This book was reviewed in The New York Times and The Washington Post.
 Alex Heard, reviewer for the Post, described Cannon as a millennialist who "views current events through blood-colored glasses".
-Cannon also wrote about what she claimed were past-life interactions with Jesus.
+Cannon also wrote about a past-life regression hypnosis client whom she claimed had interacted with Jesus.

 Cannon published a total of seventeen books covering New Age topics such as extraterrestrial worlds, lost civilizations, parallel universes, spiritual awareness, and mysteries such as the Bermuda Triangle, the Loch Ness Monster, and Stonehenge.
 Some of her books were about her work helping people recover their past lives; she claimed to have taken some clients back to lives on planets other than Earth.
 She also wrote about how her Quantum Healing Hypnosis Technique could cure AIDS, cancer, diabetes, flesh wounds, heart conditions, kidney diseases, vision issues, and other medical conditions.

 Her books were translated into more than twenty languages and were international hits, especially in Russia and Eastern Europe.
 In reviewing one of Cannon's books, The Stirling Review noted that opinions on her work will range from controversial to "dangerous nonsense".